Sitecore/headless-examples/examples/nextjs-federated-auth/README.md

 * .NET Core 3.1 SDK
 * .NET Framework 4.8 SDK
 * Visual Studio 2019
-* Docker for Windows, with Windows Containers enabled
+* Docker for Windows, with Windows Containers enabled and Compose V2 support

 See Sitecore Containers documentation for more information on system requirements.

 ## What's Included
-* A `docker-compose` environment for a Sitecore XP0 topology with a Next.js rendering host.
+* A `docker compose` environment for a Sitecore XP0 topology with a Next.js rendering host.

   > The included `docker-compose.yml` is a stock XP0 environment from the Sitecore